gbuesing/couchdb-rack/README.md

     _myapp = {couch_httpd_external, handle_external_req, <<"myapp">>}

-You can point to the example app under /example to quickly see this in action.
+You can point to the config.ru under /example to quickly see this in action.

 CAVEATS